Tavroswyn/StealthChangerDocs/docs/software/ktc-easy/configuration/validation.md

 ### Hardware Checks
 Make sure your toolhead passes all of the following checks before continuing.

-1. When you place the tool on the shuttle the TAP sensor triggers its LED.
+1. When you place the tool on the shuttle the OptoTap sensor triggers its LED.
 2. The part cooling fans turn on with `M106 S127` and off with `M107`.
 3. The hotend heats up and the hotend fan turn on with `M104 S200`.
 4. Once at temperature, the extruder motor moves with `G1 E100 F100`.
-5. finally, Turn the hotend off with `M104 S0`
+5. Finally, turn the hotend off with `M104 S0`

 If any of these steps fails, the issue could be either hardware or software related.
 Consult the [Hardware Troubleshooting](../../../hardware/troubleshooting.md) and [Software Troubleshooting](../../troubleshooting.md).

 ### Tool detection and homing
-1. Check that the tool detection is working by running `INITIALIZE_TOOLCHANGER` with and without the tool on the shuttle.
-You should get confirmation that the tool was/wasn't detected.
+1. Check that the tool detection is working by running `INITIALIZE_TOOLCHANGER` with, and without the tool on the shuttle.
+You should get confirmation that the tool either was or wasn't detected.
 2. With the tool on the shuttle, home the Y axis by running `G28 Y`.
 3. Run `G28 X`.
 4. Run `G28 Z`.